mariadb-developers/java-quickstart/jpa-hibernate/README.md

 ## Requirements
 - Java 17 or later.
 Previous versions should work (update the version in the pom.xml file).
 Apache Maven.
 - MariaDB server.
-If you don't want to install anything extra, try creating a free SkySQL account).
+If you don't want to install anything extra, try creating a free [SkySQL account](https://cloud.mariadb.com).
 - An SQL client tool like mariadb, DBeaver, or an SQL integration for your IDE.

 ## Running the app